Tests for acute myeloid leukaemia (AML)

 Suspecting AML

-Some people are told they might have AML after going to their GP with symptoms and having a blood test called a ‘full blood count’.
+Some people are told they might have AML after going to their GP with symptoms and having a blood test called a “full blood count”.
 If your blood results suggest that AML is a possibility, you might be phoned and told to come to hospital urgently.
-Most people need to start treatment very quickly, within a day or two.
+Most people need to start treatment quickly, sometimes even within a few hours or days.
+In other cases, it might be safe to wait longer before starting treatment.
+Your doctors will discuss this with you.

-Other people visit A&E as an emergency because they suddenly get very unwell and don’t know why.
+Other people visit A&E as an emergency because they suddenly get very unwell and do not know why.
 They’ll be checked in A&E and have tests, and they might be told in hospital or soon afterwards about the possibility of AML.

 Full blood count (FBC)